-The midfielder has become one of the first names on the teamsheet at the Signal Iduna Park, with the Englishman displaying characteristics that largely belie his tender age.
+The midfielder quickly became one of the first names on the teamsheet at Signal Iduna Park, with the Englishman displaying characteristics that largely belied his tender age.

-Alongside Reus and Mats Hummels, Bellingham was made Dortmund’s third captain in the summer of 2022, highlighting just how integral he has become to Terzić’s outfit.
-The midfielder has captained the side on a few occasions this season aged just 19, making him the youngest-ever captain in the Bundesliga since data collection began in 1995.
+Alongside Reus and Mats Hummels, Bellingham was made Dortmund’s third captain in the summer of 2022, highlighting just how integral he had become to Terzić’s outfit.
+The midfielder captained the side on a few occasions in the 2022-23 season aged just 19, making him the youngest-ever captain in the Bundesliga since data collection began in 1995.

 One stat really sums up Bellingham’s profile as a do-it-all midfielder.
-Across all competitions in 2022-23, Bellingham has been involved in 199 different open-play sequences that have led to a Dortmund shot.
-Amazingly, Bellingham tops both the shot attempted (68) and build-up involvement (98) categories in the metric, showing how he is both integral in building up play but also prominent in popping up and being on the end of chances.
+Across all competitions in 2022-23, Bellingham was involved in 221 different open-play sequences that led to a Dortmund shot.
+Amazingly, Bellingham topped the shot attempted (76) category jointly with Donyell Malen, and lead build-up involvement (104) outright in the metric, showing how he is both integral in building up play but also prominent in popping up and being on the end of chances.

 First, let’s tackle the No. 4 role.
-Bellingham offers a stable and combative presence at the base of the Dortmund midfield by neutralising opposition attacks before they get into full flow.
-The Englishman has made more tackles than any other Dortmund player in the Bundesliga this term (72), while his 34 interceptions is the joint-most alongside Raphaël Guerreiro.
+Bellingham has offered a stable and combative presence at the base of the Dortmund midfield by neutralising opposition attacks before they got into full flow.
+The Englishman made more tackles than any other Dortmund player in the Bundesliga in 2022-23 (76), while his 35 interceptions was just one behind Raphaël Guerreiro, who produced the most.
 The tenacious teenager displays a sense of maturity much wiser beyond his years with his constant and unselfish pressing.
-Only Joshua Kimmich (32) has won possession in the final third more than Bellingham in the Bundesliga in 2022-23 (31), and he also dominates in the middle third of the pitch for Dortmund.
+Only Joshua Kimmich (38) and Randal Kolo Muani (32) won possession in the final third more than Bellingham in the Bundesliga (31), and he also dominated in the middle third of the pitch for Dortmund.

 Next, onwards to the No. 8 role.
 One of Bellingham’s most impressive traits is his ability to transition defence into attack with his lung-busting runs with the ball.
-No player has completed more dribbles than him in the Bundesliga this season (85), and his quick feet make him a nightmare to defend as he weaves his way past defenders with uber-efficient changes of direction and silky ball control.
-Bellingham has completed 9.5 progressive carries per 90 and progressed the ball 100.3m upfield with carries per 90 in the league so far this season, both the highest rates of any midfielder in the division.
+No player completed more dribbles than him in the Bundesliga this season (88), and his quick feet make him a nightmare to defend as he weaves his way past defenders with uber-efficient changes of direction and silky ball control.
+Bellingham completed 9.99 progressive carries per 90 and progressed the ball 105.6m upfield with carries per 90 in the league this season, both the highest rates of any midfielder in the division.
 The map below shows how often these are penetrative, surging bursts through the centre of the park.

 Progression is the name of the Bellingham game when it comes to passing, too.
-No BVB midfielder completes more open-play progressive passes per 90 than his 4.4, while his nine through balls (six being successful) are both team-high tallies.
+No BVB midfielder completed more open-play progressive passes per 90 than his 4.5, while his nine through balls (six being successful) were both team-high tallies.

 And lastly, the No. 10 profile.
-The midfielder’s surges off the ball allow him the lose his marker as he runs beyond the No. 9, often finding himself as the furthest forward Dortmund player on the pitch.
-The England international has attempted more shots than any other BVB player in the league the season (57) and also can get on the ball to create high up the pitch, often dropping deep between the two central defenders to progress the ball forward.
-No Dortmund player has made more successful passes ending in the final third in the Bundesliga than the 19-year-old (401).
+The midfielder’s surges off the ball allow him the lose his marker as he runs beyond the No. 9, often finding himself as the furthest forward player on the pitch.
+The England international attempted more shots than any other BVB player in the league in 2022-23 (67) and can also get on the ball to create high up the pitch, often dropping deep between the two central defenders to progress the ball forward.
+Of Dortmund players, only Guerreiro (447) made more successful passes ending in the final third in the Bundesliga than the 19-year-old (443).

-Only Guerreiro (14) has provided more assists in all competitions than Bellingham this campaign for Terzic’s side (six).
-And Bellingham’s also created 31 secondary chances – the pass before the pass that creates the shot – the most of any BVB player in the Bundesliga this year, so that assist tally might even be higher.
+Guerreiro (14) and Julian Brandt (nine) were the only ones to provide more assists in all competitions than Bellingham for Terzic’s side (six), and Bellingham also created 33 secondary chances – the pass before the pass that creates the shot – the most of any BVB player in the Bundesliga this year, so that assist tally could have been even be higher.

 The midfielder announced himself on the world stage at the 2022 World Cup.
-Aged 19 years and 145 days, Bellingham become England’s second youngest goalscorer at a World Cup with his goal in the opener against Iran – after Michael Owen (18 years and 190 days).
-The 19-year-old emerged as the heartbeat of the England side, with his assured performances a huge positive for England fans.
+Aged 19 years and 145 days, Bellingham became England’s second youngest goalscorer at a World Cup with his opener against Iran – after Michael Owen (18 years and 190 days).
+He emerged as the heartbeat of the England side, with his assured performances a huge positive for Three Lions fans.

-Bellingham’s displays for club and country in recent times have thrust him into the spotlight and now it looks like Real Madrid will be signing the star in the summer.
+Bellingham’s displays for club and country have thrust him into the spotlight, and now he will be plying his trade at Real Madrid.